seanys/2D-Irregular-Packing-Algorithm/README.md

 **genetic_algorithm.py**: A 2-exchange heuristic for nesting problems 2002

-**nfp_test.py**: Complete and robust no-fit polygon generation for the irregular stock cutting problem
+**nfp_test.py**: Complete and robust no-fit polygon generation for the irregular stock cutting problem.

 **Cuckoo_search.py**: A new approach for sheet nesting problem using guided cuckoo search and pairwise clustering